 You can find many great 360° HDRIs on the internet, but they are most likely pre-exposed and white balanced.
 While they are great for lookdev as they allow you to quickly switch between environments, they don't work in a physically based lighting and camera workflow.
 This is why this LightPack includes as a bonus 10 HDRIs with varied lighting conditions.

-Disclaimer: Although they can be used for lighting and reflections, their resolution isn't high enough to use them as backplates and colors aren't 100% trustworthy for accurate lookdev.
-Hopefully, the revenue from this pack will allow me to buy a better 360 camera to capture better and more accurate HDRI probes.
+Disclaimer: Although they can be used for lighting and reflections, their resolution isn't high enough to use them as backplates and colors aren't 100% trustworthy for accurate lookdev and are not high resolution.

 All the 3D assets and HDR textures (EXR images) in the pack can be used for any commercial and non-commercial projects.
 However, you are not allowed to share them for free, nor resell them as is.